cathaloruaidh/genomeBuildConversion/README.md

 BED files describing these conversion-unstable positions (CUPs) are provided, as well as a combined file of all regions ("novel_CUPs").
 These positions are determined by the chain file, and are the same regardless of the conversion tool.
 Pre-excluding SNVs in these regions before converting between builds removes all unstable behaviour.
+BED files for these positions may be downloaded in Section 2 below.

 If you have any queries or feedback, please contact the [author](mailto:cathalormond@gmail.com).
 <!---